sounisi5011/metalsmith-postcss2/README.md

 }
 ```

-If value `'dependencies data'` is specified in `dependenciesKey` option, the following objects are inserted into the metadata:
+If value `'dependencies data'` is specified in `dependenciesKey` option, the following "dependencies object" are inserted into the metadata:

 ```js
 {